lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 requester already has a signing-only certificate as in
 {{DirectPOPforRSACertificate}}, here the No Signature mechanism from
 {{NoSig-Sig}}, the public key is for a KEM, and the EnvelopedData uses the KEMRecipientInfo from {{CMS-RI}}.
-While the examples uses EnvelopedData, AuthEnvelopedData could be used instead.
+This example uses EnvelopedData; however either EnvelopedData or AuthEnvelopedData can be used.

 Message #1 from client to server: